-“No. Her Ladyship invited herself, as well as Mr. and Mrs. Collins.
-Lady Catherine visited the Earl, but His Lordship and the Countess have traveled east to welcome the arrival of Viscount Lindale’s first child.”
+“No. Her ladyship invited herself, as well as Mr. and Mrs. Collins.
+Lady Catherine visited the earl, but his lordship and the countess have traveled east to welcome the arrival of Lord Lindale’s first child.”

 Edward beamed with the news.
 “Did you hear, Southland?
 I’m to be an uncle.
 My brother Rowland’s wife is in her confinement.”

 The lieutenant removed his gloves and laid them nearby.
-“Then it is fortuitous that we didn’t seek Matlock.
-It appears your family is scattered between here and Lincolnshire, Sir.”
+“Then it is fortuitous we did not seek Matlock.
+It appears your family is scattered between here and Lincolnshire, sir.”

 His finger stroked her arm.
 “You’ve performed well, Georgie.
 I’m proud of you.”